 Official Rating of the Horse

-In handicaps, the weight of the top-weighted horses can make it very difficult to win around Cheltenham’s Prestbury Park because in these competitive handicaps there are usually several horses in plenty in hand according to the official ratings.
+In handicaps, the weight of the top-weighted horses can make it very difficult to win around Cheltenham’s Prestbury Park, as there are usually several horses in plenty of hand according to the official ratings.
 This means they are carrying lighter weights.

-The betting experts will try to find the blot in the handicap where a selection could be improving or has pounds in hand in his current handicap mark.
-Find out more about handicap races in our guide.
+The betting experts will try to find the blot in the handicap where a selection could be improving or has pounds in hand in its current handicap mark.
+Discover more about handicap races in our comprehensive guide.

 Course Form

-The handling of the racecourse is very important for racehorses.
+The handling of the racecourse is essential for racehorses.

-The famous quote “horses for courses” applies here, with some racehorses not liking the uphill finish at Cheltenham.
+The famous phrase “horses for courses” applies here, as some racehorses do not like the uphill finish at Cheltenham.

-Tipping a horse with previous course form is important because some selections who have never run at Prestbury Park could not like the undulations and uphill finish.
+Tipping a horse based on its previous course form is essential because some selections that have never run at Prestbury Park may not adapt to the undulations and uphill finish.

 There are two tracks at Cheltenham Racecourse, the Old Course and the New Course.
 Both courses are testing left-handed circuits with an uphill finish to test stamina.

-At the Cheltenham Festival, both the Old Course is used and the New Course for selected races.
+At the Cheltenham Festival, both the Old Course and the New Course are used for selected races.

 Horse Form

-The form of the horse is obviously very important.
+The form of the horse is fundamental.
 What have they achieved so far on the racecourse?
-Is there room for improving or have they hit their peak?
+Is there room for improvement, or have they hit their peak?

 Most horses who do well at Cheltenham have strong season form heading into the race, putting up strong performances in their previous runs.